OfficeDev/Microsoft-Teams-Samples/samples/tab-conversations/nodejs/Readme.md

     ```bash
     ngrok http -host-header=localhost 3978
     ```

-- Update the `.env` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id) and `MicrosoftAppPassword` (App Password) from the Bot Framework registration.
-Also update `BaseUrl` according to your code runtime environment and `ConnectionName` with Bot Channel Registration connection name.
-> NOTE: the App Password is referred to as the `client secret` in the azure portal and you can always create a new client secret anytime.

 - Install modules & Run the `NodeJS` Server
     - Server will run on PORT:  `3978`